-- they are liable for the service charges, and
+- they are liable for the service charges

-- their tenancy agreement states that they must pay the service charges.
+- and their tenancy agreement states that they must pay the service charges

 The service charges and cost of the service or facilities must be reasonable compared with other similar service costs in the area.
 Service charges the tenant can get help with include those for:

-- shared services, such as lighting and emergency lighting in communal areas; and
+- shared services like lighting and emergency lighting in communal areas

 Paying costs for two homes

 Universal Credit can pay housing costs for two homes if any of the following apply:

 - a tenant is liable for a second home because they have had to leave their usual home because of fear of violence.
 If this happens, Universal Credit can pay housing costs for both homes for up to 12 months, as long as there is an intention to return to their original home

 - a disabled person can’t move into a new home because it needs to be adapted.
 Universal Credit can pay housing costs for the current and new home for up to one month, as long as the tenant can show that the delay is reasonable